 The wind was blowing towards the North East.
 There was a bank of steam and mist from the hot-springs.
 Finally the sun shone through.
 The earl sunlight glowed orange and lit up the clouds.
 I set my tripod quite low.
 Although this flattened the Blue Pool, I noticed the warm colours were reflecting in the honeycomb texture surrounding the hot-spring.
 This was the first time I had photographed Blahver with any sunlight.
 Sunrise and sunset is a slow process in the middle of the Icelandic Summer.
 The midnight sun moves at an acute angle.
 The warm light and colours can go on for over an hour.

 I didn’t really change my composition from here.
-I had the opportunity to practice my Magic Cloth Technique. as I experimented with the sky exposure.
+I had the opportunity to practice my Magic Cloth Technique. as I experimented with the sky exposures.
 I don’t think the scene needed a lot of landscape and sky balance.
 There was a lot of reflected light in the landscape, so it couldn’t be over exposed too much without losing highlight colour.
 I used a B&W ND filter to slow the shutter to a couple of seconds.
 The filter does add a little bit of a warm cast which suited the scene.

 After photographing this scene, I moved on to the Öskurhöll furmarole to capture the unique textures against the warm light.